-The team behind COSMOS, Australia’s #1 science magazine in print, iPad and online and the winner of 47 awards, including the Magazine of the Year trophy in both 2009 and 2006, best digital engagement strategy, and twice Editor of the Year, at the annual Publishers Australia Excellence Awards.
-COSMOS has also won the American Institute of Physics Science Writing Award, the Reuters/IUCN Award for Excellence in Environmental Journalism, the City of Sydney Lord Mayor’s Sustainability Award and an Earth Journalism Award.
+The team behind Cosmos, Australia’s #1 science magazine in print, iPad and online and the winner of 47 awards, including the Magazine of the Year trophy in both 2009 and 2006, for best digital engagement strategy.
+Cosmos has also won the American Institute of Physics Science Writing Award, the Reuters/IUCN Award for Excellence in Environmental Journalism, the City of Sydney Lord Mayor’s Sustainability Award and an Earth Journalism Award.

 Elizabeth Finkel is a one-time biochemist who took up science journalism.
 One of the founders of Cosmos, her work has appeared in publications including the US journal Science and The Age and on ABC radio’s The Science Show.
 She is the author of Stem Cells: Controversy on the Frontiers of Science, which won a Queensland Premier’s Literary Award in 2005, and The Genome Generation published in 2012.
 Her work for Cosmos has won four Publishers Australia Excellence Awards.
 In 2011 she was named the National Press Club’s Higher Education Journalist of the Year, in 2013 won the Crawford Prize for agricultural journalism, and in 2015 the Department of Industry and Science Eureka Prize for Science Journalism – her article "A Statin a Day" being the first print entrant to win the award in 11 years.
 In 2016 she was made a Member of the Order of Australia for services to the print media as a science journalist and author, and as a supporter of a range of not-for-profit organisations.Features editor

 An Editorial Advisory Board, made up of leading figures in the sciences and the arts, help ensure Cosmos stays abreast of the latest ideas and thinking.
 Current members are: